D'Arcy Wentworth: Private life

 On board the convict transport Neptune Wentworth entered a relationship with a convict girl, Catherine Crowley.
 She remained his partner in the Colony until her death at Parramatta in January 1800.
-Their son William Charles was born at sea on the Surprize, standing off Norfolk Island in a violent storm on 13 August 1790; a daughter, Martha, died at four months, during an outbreak of fever carried by the Third Fleet; two more sons followed, D’Arcy, born in 1793, and John in 1795.
+Their son William Charles Wentworth was born at sea on the Surprize, standing off Norfolk Island in a violent storm on 13 August 1790; a daughter, Martha, died at four months, during an outbreak of fever carried by the Third Fleet; two more sons followed: Dorset (D'Arcy) born in 1793, and Matthew (John) in 1795.

-D’Arcy Wentworth made numerous attempts to return to England from Norfolk Island and from Sydney.
-In 1802, Wentworth sent his two eldest sons, William and D’Arcy, to school in England, intending to follow as soon as he was able.
-In 1805, from Norfolk Island, banished by Governor King, he sent his youngest son John, to join them.